esa-sceva/data-extraction-preprocessing/data_extraction_pipeline/README.md

 ## Data Extraction pipeline

-This pipeline transforms PDFs—stored either locally or in an S3 bucket—into Markdown files (.md or .mmd).
+This pipeline transforms PDFs, stored either locally or in an S3 bucket, into Markdown files (.md or .mmd).
 Follow the steps below to set it up and run the extraction.